deuxfleurs-org/garage/script/jepsen.garage/README.md

   Example of a failed run: `garage reg2/20231024T120806.899+0200`.
   This is the failure mode we are looking for and trying to fix for NLnet task 3.

-- Changes brought by NLnet task 3 code (commit 707442f5de): no failures with `--scenario r` (0 of 10 runs), `--scenario pr` (0 of 10 runs), `--scenario cpr` (0 of 10 runs) and `--scenario dpr` (0 of 10 runs).
+Results with NLnet task 3 code (commit 707442f5de, `--patch task3a`):

+- No failures with `--scenario r` (0 of 10 runs), `--scenario pr` (0 of 10 runs),
+  `--scenario cpr` (0 of 10 runs) and `--scenario dpr` (0 of 10 runs).

+- Same with `--patch task3c` (commit `0041b013`, the final version).

 ### Set, basic test (write some items, then read)

-Command: `lein run test --nodes-file nodes.vagrant --time-limit 60 --rate 200  --concurrency 200 --workload set1 --ops-per-key 100 --patch tsfix2`
+Command: `lein run test --nodes-file nodes.vagrant --time-limit 60 --rate 200  --concurrency 200 --workload set1 --ops-per-key 100`

-Results:
+Results without NLnet task3 code (`--patch tsfix2`):

 - For now, no failures with clock-scramble nemesis + partition nemesis -> TODO long test run